 A co-requisite is a college level course incorporated into the program curriculum.
 These courses are not required to apply but highly recommended to take prior to applying.
-Co-requisites are to be completed at a regionally accredited institution.
+Co-requisites are to be completed at an accredited institution.
 Southside College of Health Sciences does not offer co-requisites.

 NOTE: Anatomy & Physiology I & II must have been taken within ten years of entry into any program.
 Other courses do not have a time limit.